cseblog/cseblog.github.io/_posts/2018-09-22-thing-need-to-be-settled-before-starting-code-when-we-start-a-project.md

 - Drawing a general architect diagram, the diagram has to be detailed enough to:
 	-  Answer all of the questions from PO’s business requirements
 	-  Which technologies or frameworks we may use to implement services
-	-  Asking star devs starting POC all uncertainly answers which are not proved clear by arguments
+	-  Asking star devs starting POC all uncertainly answers which are not proved clearly by arguments

-- After setting the foundation of architecture, starting settle team developing culture:
+- After setting the foundation of architecture, starting to settle team developing culture:

 	- How to branching in Git or Git convention? -> Documenting the agreement
-	- Setting code checkstyle rules -> implementing in development
+	- Setting code checkstyle/SonarLint rules -> implementing in development
 	- How team do unit test -> Should we writing unit testing description (input/output) before coding
 	- How to logging convention / How to code exception in general -> which framework and convention should we apply for logging
 	- Which IDE team should use -> IntelliJ, Eclipse, Netbean…. all team members should use the same tool to make document cohesion.